[email protected] Open daily from 10 - 1pm (closed Saturdays, public holidays and some Jewish holidays)

 Social antisemitism

-Due to economic and social changes (particularly in Eastern Europe), Jews migrated from small rural settlements to major centres where they created communities of outstanding intellectual, social and economic quality.
+Due to economic and social changes (particularly in Eastern Europe), Jews migrated from small rural village settlements to major centres where they created communities of outstanding intellectual, social and economic quality.
 This, however, aroused the jealousy and antagonism of Christians - also similarly dislocated by these social changes.
 Members of the old craft guilds resented the competition of Jewish craftsmen, Christian money-lenders resented the historically strong position of Jewish bankers, and the intellectual middle class resented the dramatic success of Jewish intellectuals.

 Radical philosophers considered Jewish attachment to religion as contrary to the spirit of enlightenment, while conservatives associated Jews with radicalism.